 The tech and startup scene nationally shows no sign of slowing down: across industries, there is a huge demand for innovative thinking and novel approaches to old problems in commerce.
-But where we normally think of tech being centered in cities like New York, San Francisco and maybe even Austin, a quiet tech revolution is taking place in South Florida, and we’re excited to be a part of the journey of a number of companies who are building their operations there.
+But where we normally think of tech being centered in cities like New York, San Francisco and maybe even Austin, TX, a quiet tech revolution is taking place in South Florida, and we’re excited to be a part of the journey of a number of companies who are building their operations there.

 Florida’s traditional industry strengths

 When we think of industries that dominate the economy of South Florida, we naturally think about real estate, tourism, health care and education and indeed, the stats all show these sectors as reliably the largest employers in the region.
 Because of Florida’s proximity to Latin America, it is often also the operational headquarters for the region for multinationals like insurance companies, airlines, hotels, as well as big players like Disney and Wal-Mart.

 But there’s a growing movement of tech companies and startups that are increasingly calling South Florida home.
 Drawn by a combo of cultural diversity and favorable economic conditions, these companies are on the vanguard of South Florida’s tech renaissance.